 $SPLUNK_HOME/bin/splunk startcommand, or go to the user interface and restart the application.

-Install the Splunk App for Infrastructure in a distributed deployment
+Install the Splunk App for Infrastructure in a Splunk Cloud deployment